niravpradhan/JakartaEE-Recipies/README.md

 > - Recipe02_03 Separating Business Logic from View Code
 > - Recipe02_04 Yielding or Setting Values
 > - Recipe02_05 Invoking a Function in a Conditional Expression
+> - Recipe02_06 Creating a JSP Document
+> - Recipe02_07 Embedding Expressions in EL
+> - Recipe02_08 Accessing Parameters in Multiple Pages
+> - Recipe02_09 Creating a Custom JSP Tag
+> - Recipe02_10 Including Other JSPs into a Page
+> - Recipe02_11 Creating an Input Form for a Database Record (db)
+> - Recipe02_12 Looping Through Database Records Within a Page (db)
+> - Recipe02_13 Handling JSP Errors
+> - Recipe02_14 Disabling Scriptlets in Pages
+> - Recipe02_15 Ignoring EL in Pages